The Classification and Labelling Inventory

 Firstly, it is important to note that the C&L Inventory does not cover every substance on the European market, only those for which notification to the C&L Inventory is required.
 The published C&L Inventory includes:

-Registered substances which do not meet the criteria of the amended Article 119(1), i.e. substances which are not classified as hazardous for any of the specified endpoints are not included in the first version of the C&L Inventory.
-This is an important point, and will be explored further later in this article.
-Information on the classification of such registered substances can however still be obtained using the disseminated database of registered substances, also available through the ECHA website.
-ECHA intend to include these substances in a future version of the C&L Inventory.
+Registered substances which do not meet the criteria of the amended Article 119(1), i.e. substances which are not classified as hazardous for any of the specified endpoints were not included in the first version of the C&L Inventory, but later versions now include non-hazardous substance entries.
+Information on the classification of registered substances can also be obtained using the disseminated database of registered substances, also available through the ECHA website.

 Using the C&L Inventory